vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 ---

-CISCO CLI DEVICE CONFIGURATION
+CISCO CLI DEVICE Cấu hình

-R1> enable
+R1> Kích hoạt
-R1# show ip interface brief
+R1# show ip Giao diện brief

-Lists the Interfaces, IP Addresses, Method, Status, and Protocol.
+Lists the Interfaces, IP Addresses, Method, Status, and Giao thức.

 Interfaces:

-- What port interfaces are available/connected
+- What Cổng interfaces are available/connected

 IP Addresses

 - Self explanatory.
-What IP Address is assigned.
+What Địa chỉ IP is assigned.

 Method

-- What method was the IP address assigned?
+- What method was the Địa chỉ IP assigned?

 Status (Layer 1 Status)

-- Current status of interface
+- Current status of Giao diện
-- 'administratively down' = Interface has been disabled with the 'shutdown' command
+- 'administratively down' = Giao diện has been disabled with the 'shutdown' Lệnh

-Administratively down is the DEFAULT status of Cisco Router interfaces.
+Administratively down is the Mặc định status of Cisco Router interfaces.

-Cisco Switch interfaces are NOT administratively down by DEFAULT.
+Cisco Switch interfaces are NOT administratively down by Mặc định.

-Protocol (Layer 2 Status)
+Giao thức (Layer 2 Status)

 - Cannot operate if Status (Layer 1) is down